Skip to Content

 Penalties and Collateral Consequences of a Shoplifting Conviction in California

 A conviction for a shoplifting offense is a life-altering event.
 The legal penalties can be severe, and the collateral consequences can be even more devastating, creating barriers that can feel impossible to overcome.
-Our firm, Stein & Markus, is dedicated to protecting you from these severe penalties and consequences.
+Our firm, Stein & Markus, is dedicated to protecting you from these penalties and consequences.
 As a dedicated shoplifting attorney in Los Angeles, we will fight for a resolution that minimizes the impact on your life, your family, and your future.

 Direct Penalties